Saman-Dev/Run-Away/README.md

 # RUN AWAY - Co-op Game

-This repository contains the source code for a multiplayer game developed using SDL2 library.
+This repository contains the source code for a co-op game developed using SDL2 library.
 The game is a cat-and-mouse style game where runners try to avoid being captured by the hunters.

 ## Getting Started